CraigBladow/jtxsync/README.md

 # wsjt_sync_k0cwb
-Utility to adjust system time base on received messages delta time information.
+Utility to adjust system clock using received messages delta time information.

 THIS IS A WORK IN EARLY DEVELOPMENT AND NOT FULLY FUNCTIONAL.